SalishSeaCast/docs/code-notes/dev-notes/fromAMMtoJPP_addTides.rst

 CONCEPTS 110 uses tide files that give the tides over the whole domain as amplitude and phase.
 Flow amplitude is in vertically integrated flux.

 NEMO 3.4 uses tide files that give the tides only on the open boundary as cosine and sine components.
-Flow amplitudesa are velocities.
+Flow amplitudes are velocities.

 In `Prepare Forcing Files`_ I calculate the latter from the former.